Cell detection workflow

 Purpose

 Use the cell detection workflow to automatically detect, count and map labeled cells in images.
+A marker is placed on each cell detected using this workflow.

 How cell detection works